Submission Preparation Checklist

 - All figures appearing in the article must be numbered in the order they appear in the text.

-- Figure captions are presented as paragraphs starting with the figure number, e.g., Figure 1, Figure 2, etc.
+Each figure must include a caption that clearly explains its content. - Figure captions are presented as paragraphs starting with the figure number, e.g., Figure 1, Figure 2, etc.

 - Figure captions appear below the figure.